liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/02-liferay-frontend-taglibs/00-using-liferay-frontend-taglibs-intro.markdown

+---
+header-id: using-liferay-frontend-taglibs-in-your-portlet
+---

-# Using Liferay Front-end Taglibs in Your Portlet [](id=using-liferay-frontend-taglibs-in-your-portlet)
+# Using Liferay Front-end Taglibs in Your Portlet

 The Liferay Front-end tag library provides a set of tags for creating common front-end UI components in your app.